NiranjanLakra/SETOOLKIT-TEENSY_DANNY/README.md

 Note :- The code for menu is by no means sleek, hence any contribution is much appreciated :)

 Cheers to Open SOURCE Community :)

+ Markup : *you can save all your powershell or cmd scripts in SD card as a text file and deply using teensy
+          *few sample script files(.txt) have been uploaded *light weight Menu UI for OLED 128 x 64 (no dynamic screen scaling) *custom push buttons grid (6x3)
+          *spikes Adrenaline of Harware + software geek *and Much more.... (being lazy here)